 Promise 4: We will know peace.

 These have all come true for me.
 I am thankful every day for my sobriety, the happiness, peace and serenity it has given me.
-I am thankful for all the help I have received here on BOOM, in AA and friends and family.
+I am thankful for all the help I have received here on BOOM, in AA, and from friends and family.
 If you only have a tiny mustard seed of hope that you can do this, please realize that is all you need to start.

 You can read more about us Here